Acraea eugenia: Description

 A. eugenia Karsch (53 b).
 Forewing diaphanous or somewhat smoky and entirely without markings.
 Hindwing above whitish or slightly yellowish to the discal dots, with basal and discal dots but without submarginal ones; marginal band somewhat smoky and at least 6 mm. in breadth.
-Togoland and Angola.-ochreata Grünb.
 Wings darker and more densely scaled; forewing with distinct transverse spot at the apex of the cell; hindwing from the base to beyond the middle scaled with yellow-brown on both surfaces.
 Spanish Guinea.

 Biology

 The habitat consists of open bushland near forests.